kbaggen/Cheapfathers-Bubble-Logger/README.md

   <img width="556" height="446" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/sensors.png">
 </p>

-5. REmember to put LM393 back on D5/pin 14
+5. Remember to put LM393 back on D5/pin 14

 This give a high resolution sensor there miss a few and also post some double bubbles.
 This calibration should give you between 50 and up till 100-150 SBM at high krausen depending on temperature/yeast/brew, etc!
 This setting is prone to high sounds,  but light talking, music, drier and washing machine is ok to have nearby!